Schr0Smi1ey/100-days-of-code/log.md

 ✅ CodeForces Problem Solving

 **Thoughts:** Again, Had a very busy day with academics.The most unproductive day today was, uh not to face it again in the upcoming days.

+### Day 7,8,9,10,11: February 06,07,08,09,10

+🚀 Day 7,8,9,10,11 Progress:

+✅ Tackled LeetCode POTD EveryDay.
+✅ CodeForces Problem Solving.

+**Thoughts:** Never thought of such kind of busy day i will cross.Last few days were very unproductive as was busy here in varsity to arrange a tournament.Hope I will take the control very soon.